Commensurators of normal subgroups of lattices: Supergroups of arithmetic lattices

 \section{Supergroups of arithmetic lattices}

 In this section we prove the technical Lemma \ref{lem:gen-venky} on subgroups of $S$-arithmetic lattices containing an arithmetic lattice.
 With minor additional assumptions, this is due to Venkataramana (see \cite[Prop.
 2.3]{lubotzky-zimmer}) with essentially the same proof.
 This fact is probably well-known to experts but we have not been able to locate a version in full generality in the literature.
-For convenience we restate the result: \begin{lemma} Let $\Theta\subseteq \bbG(k)$ be a subgroup containing $\Lambda$ whose projection to $\bbG(k_s)$ is bounded for almost all places $s$, and let $S$ be the (finite) set of places where the projection of $\Theta$ is unbounded.
-Then $\Theta$ is $S$-arithmetic. \end{lemma} \begin{proof} Set $\bbG(k_S):=\prod_{s\in S} \bbG(k_s)$ and let $K_S:=\overline{\Lambda}^{\bbG(k_S)}$ be the closure of $\Lambda$.
-Then $K_S$ is compact and open in a cocompact normal subgroup $G_S$ of $\bbG(k_S)$.
-Here, openness follows by applying weak approximation (due to Kneser for the classical groups and Platonov in general (see e.g. \cite{platonov-rapinchuk-book})) to the simply-connected covering $\widetilde{\bbG}\to\bbG$ and using that its image is a cocompact normal subgroup of $\bbG(k_S)$).
+For convenience we restate the result: \begin{lemma} Let $\bbG$ be a connected, almost $k$-simple algebraic group defined over a global field $k$.
+Let $T$ be a finite set of places of $k$ (containing all archimedean places if char$(k)=0$), and let $\Lambda$ be $T$-arithmetic.